Ileana Ros-Lehtinen: Foreign policy

 Ros-Lehtinen was rated 57% conservative and 43% liberal on foreign policy issues by the National Journal.
-Ros-Lehtinen supported President George W. Bush's surge policy in Iraq, supports Israel, and supports continued sanctions against Cuba.
-She also supported the de facto government in Honduras, headed by Roberto Micheletti, that emerged after the military coup against President Manuel Zelaya.
-She has said of the decision to invade Iraq: "Whether or not there is a direct link to the World Trade Center does not mean that Iraq is not meritorious of shedding blood.
+She supported President George W. Bush's surge policy in Iraq, supports Israel, and is in favor of continued sanctions against Cuba.
+She supported the de facto government in Honduras, headed by Roberto Micheletti, that emerged after the military coup against President Manuel Zelaya.
+Speaking of the decision to invade Iraq: "Whether or not there is a direct link to the World Trade Center does not mean that Iraq is not meritorious of shedding blood.
 The common link is that they hate America."

-On November 23, 2010, she called on the Obama administration to "announce publicly, right now, that we will stay away from Durban III, deny it US taxpayer dollars, and oppose all measures that seek to facilitate it.
-And we should encourage other responsible nations to do the same."
+On November 23, 2010, she called on the Obama administration to "announce publicly, right now, that we will stay away from Durban III, deny it US taxpayer dollars, and oppose all measures that seek to facilitate it... we should encourage other responsible nations to do the same."
 Ros-Lehtinen opposes US support to the United Nations Relief and Works Agency for Palestine Refugees in the Near East and the Palestinian Authority.
-She describes herself as a "strong supporter of Israel" and regards the U.S. relationship with Israel as "critical to the national security interests of both nations".
-Ros-Lehtinen supported President Donald Trump's decision to recognize Jerusalem as Israel's capital.
+She says that she is a "strong supporter of Israel" and regards the U.S. relationship with Israel as "critical to the national security interests of both nations".
+She supported President Donald Trump's decision to recognize Jerusalem as Israel's capital.

 Cuba

 Ros-Lehtinen played a prominent role in the Cuban-American lobby, which puts pressure on the Cuban government to bring about political change in Cuba.
 She was a member of the Congressional Cuba Democracy Caucus.
-Ros-Lehtinen also advanced strongly held views on Cuba, and lobbied against ending the United States embargo against that country.
+She also advanced strongly held views on Cuba, and lobbied against ending the United States embargo against the country.
 In 2004 she formed the Cuba Democracy Group aimed at curtailing U.S. agriculture exports and preventing U.S. banks from doing business with the Cuban government.

-Ros-Lehtinen has defended former fugitive Velentin Hernández, convicted of murdering Luciano Nieves, a fellow Cuban exile who supported negotiations with the Cuban government, In the 1980s, Ros-Lehtinen lobbied for the release and pardon of Cuban exile Orlando Bosch, who had been convicted of terrorist acts and has also been accused of involvement in the 1976 bombing of Cubana Flight 455, which killed 73 people, helping organize an "Orlando Bosch day" to gain support for his release.
-Ros-Lehtinen played a prominent role in the unsuccessful attempt by relatives of Elian Gonzalez to gain custody of six-year-old from the Castro regime, describing Cuba as "that system of godless communism".
+Ros-Lehtinen has defended former fugitive Velentin Hernández, convicted of murdering Luciano Nieves, a fellow Cuban exile who supported negotiations with the Cuban government, In the 1980s, she lobbied for the release and pardon of Cuban exile Orlando Bosch, who had been convicted of terrorist acts and has been accused of involvement in the 1976 bombing of Cubana Flight 455, which killed 73 people, helping organize an "Orlando Bosch day" to gain support for his release.
+Ros-Lehtinen played a prominent role in the unsuccessful attempt by relatives of Elian Gonzalez to gain custody of six-year-old from the Castro regime, calling Cuba "that system of godless communism".
 She also attempted to block Jimmy Carter's visit to the island in 2002.